 Sometimes.
-I guess I’m going to talk about fiber after all.
-Dietary fiber is essential for our bodies.
-However, this can come in many different forms such as berries, nuts, beans, baked potatoes and so on.
-Grains are just part of that puzzle and an easy source for us to get the fiber we need.
+Full disclosure: I am not a fan of grains and think people should avoid them.
+However, I understand the argument regarding dietary fiber.
+Just remember that dietary fiber can come in many different forms such as berries.
+Grains are just part of that puzzle and an easy source for us to get the fiber.
 Easy isn’t always best though.
 You have to consider the source.
 Refined grains are just bad – I would really hope that at this point in the game, that statement wouldn’t get too much resistance.
 Whole grains are decent though.
-They help us to reduce blood cholesterol levels and they may even lower the risk of heart disease.
-Additionally, whole grains tend to be high B vitamins, magnesium, iron, phosphorus, manganese and selenium.
-But all of this can come at a cost (if you are not choosing wisely).
-It is known that some grains can cause an overgrowth of bad bacteria in the gut.
+They can help reduce blood cholesterol levels and they may even lower the risk of heart disease.
+Additionally, whole grains tend to be high B vitamins, magnesium, iron, phosphorus, manganese, and selenium.
+However, all of this can come at a cost (if you are not choosing wisely).
+It is known that some grains can cause an overgrowth of bad bacteria in the gut and contribute to candida infections.
 This often results in reduced nutrient absorption.
 That’s not all!
 Some have pesticide residues.
 This can make you sick long-term.
-And due to modern farming practices, we have begun to see the power of lectins.
+And due to modern farming practices, we have begun to see the destructive power of lectins.
 Basically, lectins are the defense mechanism of the grain itself.
 For some (and many more that don’t realize it yet) these chemical compounds can cause serious digestive and immune problems.
 To make it simple though, just know that whole grains are better than refined grains.
-Still, if I were choosing a grain to consume, I would lean towards grains such as brown rice, millet and sorghum, along with pseudo-grains like quinoa, buckwheat and wild rice.
+Still, if I were forced to choose a grain to consume, I would probably lean towards grains such as brown rice, millet, and sorghum, along with pseudo-grains like quinoa, buckwheat, and wild rice.
 This is because while these are still grains, they have been shown to have numerous health benefits without all of the bad that the others provide.
 Perhaps it’s a double-edged sword.
 I guess we’ll see.

 Sometimes.
 Too many people don’t understand what “calories” even are or why they are avoiding them.
 Calories in food provide energy in the form of heat so that our bodies can function properly.
 So if we wanted to be REAL about this diet, we could call it a low-fuel or low-energy diet.
 I don’t know about you but that doesn’t sound so great.
 Some people do this to lose weight and it’s true that you will.
 This is especially true if your activity level is high.
-But like many of the other “diets“, it’s unsustainable for several reasons; like the fatigued and nauseous feelings people get, the constipation, the muscle loss and the formation of gallstones.
+But like many of the other “diets“, it’s unsustainable for several reasons; like the fatigued and nauseous feelings, people get constipation, the muscle loss, and the formation of gallstones.

 Do you see what I mean?
 Each one of these has their place but it will likely vary depending on your needs.
 Nature has given us an abundance of clues to follow.
 Too many of us simply ignore them.
 It’s sort of like the topics I wrote about in the Briobiotic Protocol; not everything is so cut and dry or black and white.
 We have to listen to nature (and our bodies) and act accordingly.

 Understand that I eat with purpose and I fast with purpose.
 I know that my biology is still hunter-gatherer.
 I know that if I were alive 40,000 years ago, there would be times I wouldn’t eat at all.
-There would be times that I would fill up on veggies alone.
+I likely wouldn’t have a farm or crops because I would be on the move hunting beasts.
+There would be times that I would fill up on fruit alone.
 There would be times I would get the kill, consume the meat and drink the milk from the utter.
-Sometimes I would gather grain, nuts, seeds or things I couldn’t put a label on.
-I would stumble upon the fruit tree and I would scavenge and save what I could – which means that I would sometimes have several things to eat at several different times.
 But arguably the most important part would be that I wouldn’t have a factory ensuring that my food could last a year or more by removing certain essential enzymes while stuffing it with chemicals I couldn’t pronounce.